ratel-enclave/ratel/README.md

   ```
 Follow the instructions in the [modified-ratel-sdk](https://github.com/ratel-enclave/ratel-sdk) project to build and install the modified SDK.
 Particularly, note that use ***/opt/intel*** as installation location.

-**3. Download and Install the Intel(R) PSW Modified for Ratel**
+**3. Download and install the Intel(R) PSW for Ratel**

 Use the following command(s) to download the latest source code of the modified PSW:
   ```
     $ git clone https://github.com/ratel-enclave/ratel-psw.git .
   ```
-Follow the instructions in the [modified-ratel-psw](https://github.com/ratel-enclave/ratel-psw) project to build and install the modified PSW.
+Follow the instructions in the [modified-ratel-psw](https://github.com/ratel-enclave/ratel-psw) project to build and install.

 ### Building and Setting Ratel-SGX:
 **1. Download and build the Ratel**